The Teaser's Role in Sell-Side M&A

 Financial Sponsor Process

 Understanding how sponsor approaches differ from strategic M&A helps tailor teaser content appropriately.
+For PE audiences, emphasize margin improvement opportunities, cash conversion, market positioning for growth, and exit multiples rather than strategic synergies or integration benefits.

 Dual-Track Process